LearnWeb3DAO/Merkle-Trees/README.md

       encodeLeaf(addr5.address, 2),
     ];

-    // Create the Merkle tree using the hashing algorithm `keccak256`
+    // Create the Merkle Tree using the hashing algorithm `keccak256`
     // Make sure to sort the tree so that it can be produced deterministically regardless
     // of the order of the input list const merkleTree = new MerkleTree(list, keccak256, {